troclaux/notes/aws.md

     - geographic distribution
     - health monitoring
     - scalability and elasticity
-- fault tolerance: ability to continues operating despite failures in some components
+- fault tolerance: ability to continue operating despite failures in some components
   - no downtime, even if in the process of auto-healing
 - durability: ability of a service to retain and protect data over time without loss
   - measure of how likely your data is to survive intact even in the face of hardware failures, disasters or other problems